 Orientation and Training Goals

 Due to the dynamic nature of scheduling within an athletics organization comprised of multiple sports programs, the sport psychology specialization track will likely experience variability in hours worked depending on the time of year.
 The sport psychology intern will work, on average, 15-20 hours per week within athletics.
 Because there will be weeks where intern works more than anticipated, or when there are activities that fall outside of normal business hours, the sport psychology intern will be encouraged to utilize flextime strategies when appropriate (e.g., if there is a late evening assessment on a Thursday, come in later in the morning on Friday).
+Note that interns are hourly employees and there may be restrictions related to when flex time/overtime may be taken.

 Overall Training Goals: